Ski sets with bindings

 Ski bindings ensure your safety and need to be set carefully in order to reduce the risk of an injury in case of a fall (knee sprain or fractured).
 Glisshop ski packages combine skis and bindings suited for different levels and styles.
 Any package you get, we mount the bindings for free.
 To make sure we do it correctly, you will be asked to complete a form with your age, your weight, your height, your ski level.
 We also ask for your boot length and for your preferences.
 In general, bindings are centered or close to center on freestyle skis (depending on manufacturer's recommendations).

 Bonus feature :

 It's not always easy to know exactly what size of skis you need to get.
-Glisshop.co.uk made a calculator that helps you find this out.
-You'll find it on every ski product page on our website.
+Glisshop.co.uk made a calculator that helps you find this out: go to size calculator.

 Glisshop recommendations :

 - Get in touch with Glisshop staff to help you find the ski that best suits you